OpenRiskNet/home/openshift/docker_userids.md

 * RunAsAny - Openshift doesn't care, and you are at risk if your image runs as root.
 * MustRunAs - run as a specified userid

-Using RunAsAny allows any contianer to run, but comes with obvious risks.
+Using RunAsAny allows any container to run, but comes with obvious risks.

 If using MustRunAsRange (the default) then your container must be able to run as an arbitary non-root ID, NOT the user you specify in the Dockerfile.
 That user will be a member of the root group, so make sure you give suitable read, write, execute permissions to the root group.

+**TODO** - understand this better and establish a suitable approach.